protolambda/eth2-val-tools/README.md

  Each directory contains a `voting-keystore.json`, an EIP 2335 keystore file, with `path` field set to empty string.
  The `voting-keystore.json` name is a requirement of Lighthouse.

+If you use a custom `--datadir` value, a simple way to initialize your keys is to use the [automatic validator discovery](https://lighthouse-book.sigmaprime.io/validator-management.html#automatic-validator-discovery).
+Simply recursively copy your `secrets` directory into `$DATADIR` and recursively copy every files from the `keys` into `$DATADIR/validators`.
+Start the Lighthouse validator client with `--datadir $DATADIR`.
+If you start the validator client for the first time, you will need the `--init-slashing-protection` flag.
+After a successful validator key discovery and initialization for the first time, you can remove the `--init-slashing-protection` flag.

 ### Nimbus

 Nimbus, a lot like lighthouse, expects a keys and secrets directory, which can be configured.